sashankneupane/mysql-lms/README.md

 # Learning Management System Database
-By Sashank Neupane and Ayazhan Gabitsky
+By Sashank Neupane and Ayazhan Gabitskyzy

 This is a MySQL database for a learning management system.
 It includes tables for `users` (with roles), `students`, `professors`, `admins`, `majors`, `departments`, `courses`, `enrollments`, `grades`, and `assignments`.